 Can babies nap too much?

-Going from sleeping 18 hours a day as a newborn to being able to make it through the day with just one nap can have a lot of ups and downs on the way.
+Going from sleeping 18 hours a day as a newborn (this is how much newborns sleep generally) to being able to make it through the day with just one nap can have a lot of ups and downs on the way.
 Your baby’s sleep needs will change as they go through certain developmental phases.
 Teething, learning to crawl, a cold—all of these things can totally change how much rest your kiddo needs, so don’t stress too, too much if they go through a few days of napping more.

 If your child isn’t sleeping enough overnight (10–12 hours) it might be time to start waking them from super long naps, or dropping one.
 If your little one is sleeping fine overnight and napping a lot during the day, but is otherwise active and engaged during wake times, they may just have a higher sleep drive than other kids.